This past weekend, I visited ‘Rookwood‘. This is the largest Necropolis in the southern hemisphere and it is a short 24 minutes drive away.

-I had come to the cemetery with offerings of milk, honey, rice, tobacco and spring water in small containers.
+I had come to the cemetery with small containers of milk, honey, rice, tobacco and spring water.
 For the first time, I showed him these and said he could take whatever he felt were appropriate to offer to the spirit he was interacting with.
 He quickly selected everything except the rice.

 Over the next 20 minutes I observed him from a distance at the graveside.